dustinmichels/mit-transportation-analytics/docs/setup.md

 > 23:33:31.480 ERROR [main]  (OTPMain.java:93) Parameter error: You must supply a single directory name.
 ```

-This indicates that the alias is working.
+This indicates that the alias is working 👍.

 ## Part 2: Setup local project with Boston data